Skip to content

 Control charts and run charts are essential tools in quality management that help you identify trends or errors in the product or the process.
 These charts let you know:

-Control Quality Versus Validate Scope
+Control Quality Vs Validate Scope

 The control quality and validate scope processes help you build the right product and deliver it to the client.
 These are important processes and you should understand them well.